-Amy Webb was named by Forbes as one of the five women changing the world, listed as the BBC’s 100 Women of 2020, and the Thinkers50 Radar list of the 30 management thinkers most likely to shape the future of how organizations are managed and led.
+Forbes called Amy “one of the five women changing the world.”
+She was honored as one of the BBC’s 100 Women of 2020 and was named to the prestigious Thinkers50 Radar list of the 30 management thinkers most likely to shape the future of how organizations are managed and led.

 Amy Webb may not be a superhero – but she does have a powerful ability to anticipate trends and emerging technology that will disrupt tomorrow.
 And she can envision and help prepare for the impact they’ll have on business and society.
 Now she’s teaching others, including corporate leaders, innovators and governments, to do the same.